Rikashiii/Advanced-Analytics/#Assignments.md

 1. For the three combined Marathon datasets, extract the top 25 records with lowest finish time (Official Time column).
 Check the null hypothesis HO = The average finishing time of thi lop 25 athletes is 130 minutes.
 Test it for a = 1%, 5%, and 10%.

+1. For combined Marathon datasets, find if younger (age <= 30) and older (age > 30)
+	athletes have a similar average pace.

+1. Fir StudentsPerformance.csv, using ANOVA find if there is a significant difference in Maths marks depending on the level of parental education.